DENTAL VENEERS

 Types of Dental Veneers

-Dental veneers may be constructed from either composite resin restorative material or dental ceramics.
+Dental veneers may be constructed from either composite resin filling material or dental porcelain/ceramics.
 Veneers made from composite resin are known as Composite Veneers.
 They are made and attached to the teeth with little to no tooth preparation by a process called 'dental bonding'.
-Composite veneers can also be referred to as 'direct veneers' due to the fact they are made in a single dental appointment.
+Composite veneers can also be referred to as 'direct veneers' as they are made in a single dental appointment and constructed on the patient in real time.

 First of all, our goal is to help you improve your smile confidence, in a realistic and minimally invasive way.
 As the materials used for veneers are different, consideration needs to be given regarding the suitability of each material for the circumstances of each patient.

-If you are a candidate for dental veneers, the most suitable material for your veneers can be determined following a professional consultation and smile analysis at our practice.
+If you are a candidate for dental veneers, the most suitable material for your treatment can be determined following a professional consultation and smile analysis at our practice.

 We take into consideration: